 Universal Credit (UC) is a benefit for people under State Pension age who are either:

-- out of work, for example due to an illness or caring
+- out of work, for example because of an illness or caring responsibilities

 - on a low income.

 UC has replaced 6 other means-tested benefits:

 - Income Support